Design 2017/ Build 2019-2020

 A theme was never intended or proposed, but the majority of the submissions contained ideas related to the Ohio River as a powerful entity that has supported many cultures, and the history of New Albany as a city.
-After considering community ideas, our design team developed the 15,000 sq. ft.
-Flow Park featuring elements that give respect to native peoples, river culture and the birth of the city, bridge architecture, and a rainbow arch that references the underground railroad and hope for the future.
-The park design includes integrated color, staining, stamping, mosaics, and steel fabrication from local craftsman.
+After considering community ideas, our design team developed the 14,100 sq. ft.
+Flow Park featuring elements that give respect to native peoples most specifically the pyramid and mound builders , river culture and the birth of the city, bridge architecture, river monsters and myths, the valleys and hills of the river valley, and a rainbow arch that references the underground railroad and hope for the future.
+The park design includes integrated color, color staining and scoring, custom stamping, mosaic inlays, and intricate steel fabrication from local master craftsman Rockerbuilt Studio.

-The current park:
+The old park:

 Concepts for the renovation and beautification of the skatepark site: